reproducible-reporting/stepup-reprep/docs/from_template/create_or_clone_a_project.md

     Replace `'slug'` with the directory created by the cookiecutter.

-- Before making a first commit, define the software requirements, e.g., for post-processing and plotting, in `requirements.txt` **AND** `environment.yaml`.
+- Before making a first commit, define the software requirements, e.g., for post-processing and plotting, in `requirements.in` and/or `environment.yaml`.
+  Pin versions of your dependencies with `==X.Y.Z` as shown in the example files in the template.

-  If you must use micromamba, because you have non-Python dependencies, then you can remove `requirements.txt`  and `setup-venv-pip.sh`.
+    - If you must use micromamba, because you have non-Python dependencies, you can remove `requirements.in`  and `setup-venv-pip.sh`.
+    - If you prefer to create a *pure Python* project, you can remove `environment.yaml` and `setup-venv-micromamba.sh`.

+    Note that the Python environment uses [pip-tools](https://github.com/jazzband/pip-tools) to manage dependencies.
+    This facilitates reproducibility because the results of the package dependency calculation are stored in `requirements.txt` and this file is also committed to the Git repository

 - Now you can add all the files, commit them, define a remote URL and push the initial contents online: